Simulations for Event-Clock Automata: Conclusion

 \section{Conclusion}

-In this paper, we propose a simulation based approach for reachability in ECAs.
+In this paper, we propose a simulation-based approach for reachability in ECAs.
 The main difficulty and difference from timed automata is the use of prophecy clocks and undefined values.
 We believe that the crux of our work has been in identifying the new representation for prophecy clocks and undefined values.
 With this as the starting point, we have been able to adapt the zone graph computation and the $\Gg$-simulation technique to the ECA setting.
 This process required us to closely study the mechanics of prophecy clocks in the zone computations and we discovered this surprising property that prophecy clocks by themselves do not create a problem for finiteness.

 The final reachability algorithm looks almost identical to the timed automata counterpart and hence provides a mechanism to transfer timed automata technology to the ECA setting.
-The performance benefits observed for the $LU$ and $\Gg$-simulation-based reachability procedures for timed automata encourages us to believe that an implementation of our algorithm would also yield good results, thereby providing a way to efficiently check event-clock specifications on timed automata models.
-We also hope that our framework can be extended to other verification problems, like liveness and to extended models like ECA with diagonal constraints that have been studied in the context of timeline based planning~\cite{DBLP:conf/fsttcs/BozzelliMP19a, DBLP:journals/tcs/BozzelliMP22}.
+As a follow-up to this work, we have extended our reachability algorithm to a more general model, called \emph{Generalized timed automaton (GTA)}~\cite{AkshayGGJS23} (which subsumes event-clock automata).
+In~\cite{AkshayGGJS23}, we also developed a prototype implementation of our algorithm in \textsc{Tchecker}, an open-source platform for timed automata analysis.
+To the best of our knowledge, this is the first tool that can handle event-clock automata, and it provides a way to efficiently check event-clock specifications on timed automata models.